Division of Asset Obstacles and How to Overcome Them

 It might sound simple initially, but wading through the details to determine what is marital property and what is separate according to state law can be a challenge.
 For example, some property that is considered separate can actually lose its status and become marital property later on if you involve your spouse in some way.
 An inheritance that was originally given to you can end up being considered marital property if you deposited any of that inheritance into the joint bank account you share with your spouse.

 Due to the fact that it can be very difficult to discern the value of your assets, identify who has rights to what, and figure out the best way to properly divide them, it is important to speak with a knowledgeable Kane County divorce attorney who can help ensure you are handling the division of your property correctly and efficiently.
-Call Shaw Family Law, P.C. today at 630-584-5550 for a free consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 for a free consultation.